-What's at the root of your inner rebel?
+What’s at the root of the inner rebel?

-That was a question that came up in a webinar about my course Align: Heal the Battle with Your Inner Rebel.
-I'd like to share my answer here, and some more thoughts on this part of ourselves.
+This question came up in recently in a free webinar about my course Align: Heal the Battle with Your Inner Rebel.
+(You can watch the full webinar here.)
+I’d like to share my answer, and some more thoughts on integrating this part of ourselves.